0xAX/asm/content/asm_6.md

         ;; Multiply the number of floating-point values by 8. shl rcx, 3
-        ;; Move the pointer from the beginning of the buffer with floating-point values that ;; we have parsed from the input string to the next value. add rdx, rcx
+        ;; Move the pointer from the beginning of the buffer with floating-point values that ;; we parsed from the input string to the next value. add rdx, rcx
         ;; Store the next floating-point value in the buffer. movq [rdx], xmm0
-        ;; Increase the number of floating-point value that we already have parsed. inc r14
+        ;; Increase the number of floating-point values that we already parsed. inc r14
         ;; Move the pointer within the input buffer to the next floating-point value. mov rdi, rax